open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 ## Multiple exporter support

 The metric export pipeline specified here does not include explicit support for multiple export pipelines.
-In principle, the Batcher and Exporter interfaces specified here could be satisfied by a multiplexing implementation, but in practice, it will be costly to run multiple Batchers in parallel, particularly if they do not share the same Aggregator selection logic.
+In principle, the Integrator and Exporter interfaces specified here could be satisfied by a multiplexing implementation, but in practice, it will be costly to run multiple Integrators in parallel, particularly if they do not share the same Aggregator selection logic.

-If multiple exporters are required, therefore, it is best if they can share a single Batcher configuration.
-The SDK is not required to provide multiplexing implementations of the Batcher or Exporter interfaces.
+If multiple exporters are required, therefore, it is best if they can share a single Integrator configuration.
+The SDK is not required to provide multiplexing implementations of the Integrator or Exporter interfaces.

 ## LabelEncoder optimizations

-The Meter implementation and some Batcher implementations are required to compute a unique key corresponding to a LabelSet, for the purposes of locating an aggregator to use for metric updates.
-Where possible, Exporters can avoid a duplicate computation by providing a LabelEncoder to the Meter implementation.
+The Differentiator and some Integrator implementations are required to compute a unique key corresponding to a LabelSet, for the purposes of locating an aggregator to use for metric updates.
+Where possible, Exporters can avoid a duplicate computation by providing a LabelEncoder to the Differentiator.

 This optimization applies for any Exporter that will internally compute a unique encoding for a set of labels, whether using a text or a binary encoding.
-For example, a dogstatsd Exporter will benefit by providing its specific LabelEncoder implementation to the Meter implementation; consequently, the export records it sees will be accompanied by a pre-computed encoding of the export LabelSet.
+For example, a dogstatsd Exporter will benefit by providing its specific LabelEncoder implementation to the Differentiator; consequently, the export records it sees will be accompanied by a pre-computed encoding of the export LabelSet.

 ## Metric descriptors